RoheLab/fastRG/README.md

 ------------
 fastRG and its wrappers all output a sparse matrix from the package Matrix.

-howManyEdges returns a vector with three elements.
+howManyEdges returns a vector with two elements.
 The first element is the expected number of edges.
 The second is the expected average degree.
-The third is the expected edge density.

 Example Usage
 -------------